Isaxc0/Naive-Bayes-classifier/README.md

 Classifier output: List containing labels/label of document.

 Evaluate the classifier using evaluate_classifier.py.
-Can be used to find F1 score precision and recall.
+Can be used to find F1 score, precision and recall.